filleben/F1Experiences/README.md

 2. View a list of tickets for each event:
     1. Go to the "Races" page.
     2. Click on the event you want to view the tickets for.
-    3. All the avaiable tickets are listed.
+    3. All the available tickets are listed.

 3. View a running total of my purchases:
     1. Go to the "Races" page.